 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Thursday July 8, 2021

-Your Pick 3 Midday results for Thursday July 8, 2021 are as follows:
+So these are your Pick 3 Midday results for Thursday July 8, 2021:

 Did you know that?